 In general, the following measures can be taken by the target company to frustrate a takeover bid

 Capital increase with the issuance of new shares

-In general, only the general meeting of shareholders is entitled to increase a company's share capital, unless the board of directors has been authorised to do so (pursuant to the CCA).
-However, such an authorisation is not valid in the context of a takeover bid, during which the board, in general, cannot increase the share capital by means of a contribution in kind or in cash with the cancellation or restriction of the shareholders' pre-emptive right.
-However, the general meeting may authorise the board of directors to increase the share capital during the offer period by means of a contribution in kind or in cash with cancellation or restriction of the shareholders' pre-emptive right, provided:
+Only the general meeting of shareholders is entitled to increase a company's share capital, unless the board of directors has been authorised to do so (pursuant to the CCA).
+Such an authorisation is not valid in the context of a takeover bid, during which the board, in general, cannot increase the share capital by means of a contribution in kind or in cash with the cancellation or restriction of the shareholders' pre-emptive right.
+However, under certain conditions the general meeting may authorise the board of directors to increase the share capital during the offer period by means of a contribution in kind or in cash with cancellation or restriction of the shareholders' pre-emptive right.

 Acquisition of own shares by the company

 In general, the general meeting of shareholders must authorise the acquisition of own shares by the company unless the board of directors has been authorised to do so (pursuant to the CCA).
 As an exception to this rule, the board may acquire own shares to avoid serious, imminent harm to the company, provided the articles of association so allow (for a maximum of three years).
 In this case, other conditions governing the acquisition of own shares also apply.